-Hub City will host the 14th annual Writing in Place conference on the campus of Wofford College July 11-13, 2014.
-This year's conference will feature a keynote address by South Carolina novelist Michel Stone, lots of new workshops, happy hour at the Hub City Bookshop, faculty readings, and more!
-Registration is now open.
+Hub City will host the 20th Annual Writing in Place conference on the campus of Wofford College July 19-21, 2019 in Spartanburg, South Carolina.
+This year's conference will feature lots of new workshops, faculty readings, and more!

 Published novelists, poets, essayists, and literary critics lead a series of workshops over three days that include intense instruction, challenging exercises, and an opportunity for feedback.
 Registrants must sign up for one genre: poetry, fiction, or creative nonfiction.
 Our instructors will expect you to write during this conference, and we have planned a weekend with "downtime" for that purpose.
 We also want you to have time for networking with faculty and new friends.
 This conference is open to 48 adult writers and sells out every year, so register early.
 This conference is geared toward starting a new piece of work rather than workshopping something you have already written.

 Our conference is held in the Michael S. Brown Village Center on the north side of campus.
 Overnight guests are housed in the Village apartment housing.

 This will be my ninth WIP Conference.
 It's convenient.
 It's affordable.
 Speakers and instructors are world class.
 Why would I go elsewhere?

 For additional information regarding local area lodging options please see below.

 For your comfort, please bring a sweater or jacket.
 Classrooms can sometimes be chilly.
 Bring a notebook and writing instrument.
 You may also bring a laptop.
 If you want to take part in the open mic, bring a short piece of your work to read.
 Overnighters should bring a linens pillow and blanket for a single bed.
 Sheets and towels are provided.

 About Manuscript Critiques

 For a $50 fee you will get a thirty-minute private session with one of our faculty members.